 The D.F. is unlike anywhere else in Mexico.
 The people you’ll come in contact with will probably know more languages than you, have been more places than you, and are more educated and artistic than you.
 It’s a culture full of pride and knowledge of ancient traditions as well as contemporary advancements.

 You can go out into the streets and see the marked difference between people with a mestizo lineage and those with a more native lineage by their physical characteristics.
 Those with lighter skin, blond hair, blue or green eyes have more Spanish mixed into their lineage and thereby are considered more “beautiful” and may have had more opportunity in their lifetime.
 Those that are darker, shorter, with high cheekbones, and dark features may have had less opportunity in life.
 However, I’ve never seen “racism” in action per say.
 Like I don’t think cops will pull over a darker looking Mexican just cause.
 But I did notice that those dressed in suits were always lighter and more “Spaniard” looking than those you see serving your tacos or doing construction.
-But regardless, I think everyone mixes together pretty well and that racism exists mostly on a psychological level.
+But regardless, I think everyone mixes together pretty well.

 Also, don’t be fooled by the seemingly broken down streets.
 Mexico City is full of pockets of treasures that have yet to be explored.